michelpaliz/Flutter/calendar_app_frontend/lib/c-frontend/c-group-calendar-section/screens/group/create-group/docs/controller_vs_manager.md

   * Hold temporary fields like `name`, `description`, `selectedImage`
   * React to user input in a form
-  * Orchestrate calls to `GroupManagement` + backend when the user taps “Save”
+  * Orchestrate calls to `groupDomain` + backend when the user taps “Save”
   * Handle upload logic for the group’s image
 * **Scope:** Exists only while that “create group” or “edit group” page is open.